I think it’s safe to say that mistakes in the garden happen to even the most seasoned growers among us. We think we know better, right?

 The same goes for perennials like artichokes and asparagus.
 They may be small now, but they won’t stay small forever.
 Treat them as a permanent part of your landscaping if you want to avoid moving (or removing) them down the line.

-All that fine print is full of valuable information, like how deeply to sow your seeds or how far apart to space your plants.
-I’ll admit that I usually give the instructions a glance but decide to do my own thing… only to discover that the once-spindly seedlings I’d transplanted had suddenly turned into massive heads of cabbage, crowding out all my other plants.
+All that fine print is full of valuable information, like how deep to sow your seeds or how far apart to space your plants.
+I’ll admit that I usually give the instructions a glance but decide to do my own thing… only to discover that the once spindly seedlings I’d transplanted had suddenly turned into massive heads of cabbage, crowding out all my other plants.

 Don’t let those diminutive starter plants from the nursery fool you with their size!
 Allowing the proper spacing between your plants encourages air circulation, healthier growth, and greater yield.

-Trust the information on your tags.
 This is especially important if you haven’t grown that particular plant before.
 I like to use the guidelines to group similar plants together by sunlight and moisture needs, making maintenance that much easier throughout the season.

-Growing plants out of season.
-Here in Southern California, it’s hard to grow a plant “out of season” because we don’t have seasons the way the rest of the country does.
+In warmer climates like Southern California, it’s hard to grow plants “out of season” because they don’t have seasons the way the rest of the country does.

 If you start your plants from seed, you might also notice that some take longer to germinate and grow than others.

 Not only will they taste better, they’ll require less maintenance as well.
 Plants tend to fall under a “warm weather” or “cool weather” category.
 How do you know what season they like?
 You can find out from the seed packets and plant tags!

-Watering from above.
 For the first few years, I set a sprinkler to run a few times a week or hand-watered my entire garden with a hose.
 All one-quarter acre of it.
 And I can tell you that got really, really old.